Yogendra-Wadkar/E_commerce_Sales_Analysis_Dashboard_with_Power_BI/README.md

 The raw sales data was cleaned and transformed to ensure accuracy and reliability.
 The "Data Cleaning" folder contains Python scripts used for data preprocessing.

 ## Project Structure

-The repository is structured as follows:
+The repository is organized as follows:

-- **Data Cleaning:** Contains Python scripts for data preprocessing.
-- **Data:** Holds the cleaned dataset used for analysis.
+- **Project Storytelling:** The ppt file with the Detailed  Storytelling.
-- **ECOMMERCE SALES DASHBOARD.pbix:** The main Power BI file with the interactive dashboard.
+- **Description:** The main file with the Detailed Description.
 - **README.md:** This README file.

 ## Dashboard